kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 We create a coroutine context as usual.

 We then launch an `async` job which returns a `Deferred`.
-The job immediately yields so the next coroutine can run before returning "world".
+The job immediately yields so the next coroutine can run before returning " world".

 We then launch another `async` job.
 This job simply returns "hello".